Liquid Capital

 🕰️ History and Usage

-• 'The franchise opportunity requires a minimum of $75,000 in liquid capital.'
+'The franchisor requires candidates to have a minimum of $75,000 in liquid capital to qualify for ownership.'

 📌 Summary